GuanceCloud/guance-docs/docs/en/metrics/dictionary.md

 ### Tags

-Tags can help you associate data, and Guance Cloud supports reporting all metrics, logs and link data to the workspace in a unified way.
+Tags can help you associate data, and Guance supports reporting all metrics, logs and link data to the workspace in a unified way.
 By labeling the collected data with the same tags for association analysis, it can help you quickly discover and solve potential risks.

 Tags refer to the collection of attributes that identify the collection object of a data point.
 Tags are divided into tag name and tag value, and a data point can have multiple tags.
-In the "Metric Management" of the Guance Cloud workspace, click "Metric Set Name" to view the corresponding tag list, including tag name, tag value statistics, description, etc.
+In the "Metric Management" of the Guance workspace, click "Metric Set Name" to view the corresponding tag list, including tag name, tag value statistics, description, etc.

 - By :octicons-search-24:, search for related indicators based on keywords.
 - By :material-export-variant:, export indicator list as csv file to local.